Umuzi-org/ACN-syllabus/content/employability-sprint/interview-prep/_index.md

 - [How To Prepare For An Interview Amid The Great Resignation](https://www.forbes.com/sites/emmylucas/2022/05/03/how-to-prepare-for-an-interview-amid-the-great-resignation/?sh=5dbbfdcb2c10)
 - [How To Prepare for an Interview in 11 Steps](https://www.indeed.com/career-advice/interviewing/how-to-prepare-for-an-interview)

-Also go through the tech specific content if you are preparing for a tachnical assessment or interview:
+Also go through the tech specific content if you are preparing for a technical assessment or interview:

 {{% contentlink path="employability-sprint/interview-prep/tech-specific" %}}